senaamuzu/SSHelper/README.md

   SSHelper assists library catalog searches to identify if a source is present within the library collection at Smith College:
   * `library search` searches for a source in the Smith College library.

-## Why the project is useful
+## Why the project is useful?
   SSHelper is more straight forward way of identifying if a source is present in the library catalog.
-Ideally we hope to
+  Ideally we wanted this package to also scrap PDFs of researcher bibliographies and search the catalog from the work cited page directly.

 ## Installation
 ```{r, eval = FALSE}